Siham-Kh/ai-evaluator/README.md

 ## API Integration

-This application uses the Relevance AI API to process and analyze candidate profiles against job descriptions.
-You'll need to:
+This application uses a custom agent I created on Relevance AI.
+Then uses API to process and analyze candidate profiles against job descriptions

-1. Create an account at [Relevance AI](https://relevance.ai)
-2. Set up an agent for candidate evaluation
-3. Update the `.env` file with your API key and agent ID

 ## Contributing